Code of Integrity and Professional Conduct: How we Work

 The CRA takes steps to prevent, and detect any unauthorized access or unauthorized disclosure of taxpayer information, and we take this responsibility very seriously.
 You must only access, process, store, modify, or handle taxpayer information for work-related purposes, and in the way specified by the CRA.

 Disclosure of taxpayer information by an employee or former employee may be a breach of Section 241 of the Income Tax Act, Section 295 of the Excise Tax Act or Section 211 of the Excise Act, 2001, and the Privacy Act.
-Unauthorized access and unauthorized disclosure of taxpayer information are subject to disciplinary or administrative measures up to and including termination of employment, and possible referral to the Royal Canadian Mounted Police (RCMP).
+Unauthorized access and unauthorized disclosure of taxpayer information are subject to corrective measures, including disciplinary or administrative measures up to and including termination of employment, and possible referral to the Royal Canadian Mounted Police (RCMP).
 The Office of the Privacy Commissioner of Canada, and the individual whose information was accessed or disclosed, including family members, acquaintances, and neighbours, may also be notified.
 For more information, see the Breach of Information Assessment Directive.

 Protection of proprietary information and intellectual property